RaphaelIT7/gmod-holylib/README.md

 > [!NOTE]
 > This **requires** the `sourcetv` module to be enabled, or else it **won't** be called.

+### ConVars

+#### holylib_gameserver_disablespawnsafety (default `0`)
+If enabled, players can spawn on slots above 128 but this WILL cause stability and many other issues!
+Added to satisfy curiosity & test around with slots above 128.

 ### Singleplayer
 This module allows you to have a 1 slot / a singleplayer server.
 Why?
 I don't know, but you can.